-If you’re considering breast augmentation, you’re probably interested in the differences between implant types and how to choose the right breast implant for you.
+If you’re considering breast augmentation or a boob job in Charlotte, you’re probably interested in the differences between implant types and how to choose the right breast implant for you.
 While both saline and silicone gel implants can create excellent results, there are some key differences augmentation candidates should be aware of.

 What’s the Difference?